openedx/openedx-filters/docs/concepts/openedx-filters.rst

 An Open edX Filter is a pipeline mechanism that executes a series of functions when configured.
 Each function receives input arguments, which are data used by the process in execution, and returns the same arguments, possibly modified.
 Given this design, filters can modify the application flow according to the specified configuration, altering or adding new behaviors during execution time.

 The pipeline mechanism is implemented by a class called `OpenEdxPublicFilter`_, which provides the necessary tools to fulfill the Open edX Filters requirements, such as ordered execution, configurability, interchangeable functions, argument definition, and cumulative behavior.
 This enables filters to modify the flow of the application dynamically during runtime based on predefined business logic or conditions.
+We refer to the pipeline mechanism as the **Pipeline Tooling** throughout this document.

 How do Open edX Filters work?
 -----------------------------